naztronaut/RaspberryPi-control-led-strip/README.md

 </center>

-## Configurable Branch
+## Configurable options

-This branch allows you to configure whether or not you want to control a single Pi or two Pis (Kitchen Left and Right).
+This config object allows you to configure whether or not you want to control a single Pi or two Pis (Kitchen Left and Right).
 You can configure the options on `script.js` as follows:
 ```javascript
 let config = {
     multi: true,